Granada CF

-Since 17 July 2020 the club is located at position 22 of the historical points classification of the First Division, and 20 of the historical First Division number of seasons classification, where it has participated in 25 seasons and finished in sixth place twice.
+Since 17 July 2020, the club is located at position 22 of the historical points classification of the First Division, and 20 of the historical First Division number of seasons classification, where it has participated in 25 seasons and finished in sixth place twice.
 Granada was the Copa del Rey runner-up in 1959 (the competition was then known as the Copa del Generalísimo).
-The club finished the 2019–20 season in 7th, qualifying for the first time to the UEFA Europa League, where they were quarter-finalists.
+The club finished the 2019–20 season in 7th, qualifying for their first-ever European appearance, in the UEFA Europa League, where they were quarter-finalists.

 History

 Foundation

 Granada Club de Fútbol was founded on 6 April 1931, originally as Recreativo de Granada; the first president was Julio López Fernández.
-It was him who registered the club in the Registry of Associations in the Civil Government and presented the first Board of Directors.
+He registered the club in the Registry of Associations in the Civil Government and presented the first Board of Directors.

 The first football match was played against the Deportivo Jaén on 6 December 1931, which resulted in a 2–1 victory.
 The first goal in the match, and in the club's history, was scored by Antonio Bombillar.
 The first home match was played against U.D.
 Andújar two weeks later.
 Granada won it 1–0.
 It took place at Campo de Las Tablas stadium.
 In the 1931–32 season, the club finished 2nd in the Tercera Regional – Región Sur championship.
 4 wins in 6 matches helped Granada achieve promotion to the Segunda Regional.
 The club started the season in a new division with a new president, Gabriel Morcillo Raya.
 During the 1932–33 season the club had the biggest win in its history, 11–0 against Xerez on 23 April 1933.